 What is a home daycare?

-Running a home daycare can be as difficult or as easy as you want it to be.
 A home daycare is a professional business caring for children that you run right from your home.
 You can have your own children in attendance.
 You can have children for them to interact with.
 You can do it on your own or with an assistant.
 And find out here what qualities it takes to be a GOOD provider.

 It’s your business and you make the plans and execute them.
 Home daycare is not babysitting.
 It’s work by a trained professional that has knowledge on how to give kids the best experience possible.